alsmal23/S4T1TM2/README.md

 |Preconditions|A sprint must already exist, user must have sufficient permissions|
 |Postconditions|System will record changes to sprints attributes|
 ##### Flow of Events
-1. ->User: Selects sprint to change
+1. →User: Selects sprint to change
-2. <-System:displays sprint and associated data
+2. ←System:displays sprint and associated data
-3. ->User:
+3. →User:
 	* (a) selects information to alter
 	* (b) enters new value
-4. <-System:
+4. ←System:
 	* (a) records new value(s).
 	* (b) indicates to user that change is complete.